PDMS: a review

-PDMS is one of the most employed material to mold microfluidic devices.
+PDMS is one of the most employed materials to mold microfluidic devices.

 We describe here the fabrication of a microfluidic chip by soft-lithography methods .

-(1) The molding step allows mass-producing of microfluidic chips from a mold.
+(1) The molding step allows mass-production of microfluidic chips from a mold.

 (2) A mixture of PDMS (liquid) and crosslinking agent (to cure the PDMS) is poured into the mold and heated at high temperature.